-Aurora FC believes the mental, emotional, and physical benefits of sports are important to the development of youth.
+Aurora FC (also known as Aurora Youth Soccer Club) believes the mental, emotional, and physical benefits of sports are important to the development of youth.
 Hoedown proceeds will go towards their House League Coach Development and Certification Programs, as well as their Indoor and Outdoor Special Needs Programs.
 Long term player development will also benefit from the proceeds that help to offset equipment requirements, facility fees, and training for players and coaches.

 AMHA is a minor hockey league based on team work, integrity, generosity, excellence, respect, and sportsmanship.
 AMHA will use proceeds from the Hoedown to introduce a “Learn to Play” program for children, to help cover coaches’ training fees, and to implement a new “Team Genius” program.
 This program will give coaches access to software to document and identify players for continued development.

 Autism Ontario York Region & Kerry’s Place Autism Services are dedicated to providing quality of life, as well as services and supports, for those with Autism Spectrum Disorder and their families.
 Hoedown support will allow both organizations to continue offering important programs and services like summer camp programs, family workshops, occupational therapy assessments and support, home modifications, and more!